stebuehler/opnrcd/README.md

   * Possibility to group by various fields (Jahr, Künstler, Baujahr, Nationalität, Sprache)
   * Generalize coloring (third variable)
 * Heatmap
-  * Align color scale  used to Correlation
+  * Align color scale  used to the one on Correlation tab?
 * Correlation
   * Show numbers in matrix heatmap (see comments in code for more detail).
   * Modify color scale to start and end at min, max off-diagonal elements. (set diagonal to zero)